Azure-Samples/rag-as-a-service-with-vision/README.md

 ## Features

 This repository provides an application framework for a Python-based [retrieval-augmented generation (RAG)](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) pipeline that can utilize both textual and image content from MHTML documents to answer user queries, leveraging Azure AI Services, Azure AI Search, and Azure OpenAI Service.
+The project framework provides the following features:

+- **Ingestion flow**: Ingests MHTML files into Azure AI Search using a newly developed enrichment pipeline.
+- **Enrichment flow**: Enhances ingested documents by classifying images based on their content, using a multi-modal LLM (MLLM) to generate image descriptions, and caching enrichment results to speed up the process.
+- **RAG with vision pipeline** : Utilizes enrichment data to search for images and incorporates the enrichment pipeline during inference.
+- **Evaluation starter code**: Assesses the performance of a particular RAG pipeline configuration using various metrics, including ROUGE recall and LLM-as-a-judge techniques.

-It also provides an interface for users to manage RAG pipeline configurations, as well as starter code to run and evaluate the end-to-end inference flow against a sample dataset, which enables further experimentation to fine-tune the pipeline to best meet user needs for a given dataset.
+This repo is intended to be a starting point for RAG with vision, with the aim of enabling further experimentation to fine-tune the pipeline and best meet user needs for a given dataset.

 ## Getting Started

 ### Prerequisites and running the API

-To see more information on the prerequisites and how to run the RAG with Vision API locally, see the [`api` folder README](src/api/README.md).
+For more information on the prerequisites and how to run the RAG with Vision API locally, see [here](src/api/README.md).

 This repository also includes a [devcontainer](.devcontainer/devcontainer.json) that can be used in VSCode with the `ms-vscode-remote.remote-containers` extension.